QformSecurity/QformSecurity/README.md

 # QformSecure

-QformSecure is a Windows GUI application that protects personal/company computers by providing extra security to the CPU, Memory, and Network Connections.
+QformSecure is personal developed Windows GUI application that protects personal/company computers by providing extra security to the CPU, Memory, and Network Connections.

 ## Features